Autobiography

-An autobiography, sometimes informally called an autobio, is a self-written biography of one's own life.
+An autobiography, sometimes informally called an autobio, is a self-written account of one's own life, providing a personal narrative that reflects on the author's experiences, memories, and insights.
+This genre allows individuals to share their unique perspectives and stories, offering readers a glimpse into the author's personal journey and the historical or cultural context in which they lived.

+The term "autobiography" was first used in 1797, but the practice of writing about one's life dates back to antiquity.
+Early examples include Saint Augustine's Confessions (c.
+400), which is considered one of the first Western autobiographies.
+Unlike biographies, which are written by someone else, autobiographies are based on the author's memory and personal interpretation of events, making them inherently subjective.
+This subjectivity can sometimes lead to inaccuracies or embellishments, as the author may recall events differently or choose to present them in a certain light.

+Autobiographies can take various forms, including memoirs, spiritual autobiographies, and fictional autobiographies.
+Memoirs typically focus on specific memories or themes from the author's life, rather than providing a comprehensive account.
+Spiritual autobiographies, such as Augustine's Confessions, detail the author's religious journey and spiritual growth.
+Fictional autobiographies, on the other hand, are novels written in the first person, presenting a fictional character's life as if it were an autobiography.

+Throughout history, autobiographies have served different purposes, from self-reflection and justification to historical documentation and personal expression.
+They have evolved with literary trends and societal changes, reflecting the cultural and historical contexts of their times.
+Autobiographies remain a popular and accessible form of literature in the 21st century, allowing individuals from all walks of life to share their stories and experiences with a wider audience.

 Definition

 The word "autobiography" was first used deprecatingly by William Taylor in 1797 in the English periodical The Monthly Review, when he suggested the word as a hybrid, but condemned it as "pedantic".
 However, its next recorded use was in its present sense, by Robert Southey in 1809.
 Despite only being named early in the nineteenth century, first-person autobiographical writing originates in antiquity.
 Roy Pascal differentiates autobiography from the periodic self-reflective mode of journal or diary writing by noting that "[autobiography] is a review of a life from a particular moment in time, while the diary, however reflective it may be, moves through a series of moments in time".
 Autobiography thus takes stock of the autobiographer's life from the moment of composition.
 While biographers generally rely on a wide variety of documents and viewpoints, autobiography may be based entirely on the writer's memory.
 The memoir form is closely associated with autobiography but it tends, as Pascal claims, to focus less on the self and more on others during the autobiographer's review of their own life.